w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 Juvenal (55-128, Roman poet) wrote in his Satire VI of *events being "a bird as rare upon the earth as a black swan"*

 - When the phrase was coined, the black swan was presumed by Romans not to exist.
-- All swans are white because all historical records reported that swans had white feathers
+- All swans are white because all records reported that swans had white feathers.

 :::: {.columns}
 ::: {.column width="70%"}

-In 1697, Dutch explorers became the first Europeans to see black swans in Western Australia.
+In 1697, Dutch explorers became the first Europeans to see black swans in Australia.

 - Observing a *single black swan* is the undoing of the logic of any system of thought
     - ... as well as any reasoning that followed from that underlying logic.
-- A set of conclusions is potentially undone once any of its fundamental postulates is disproved.
+- Conclusions are potentially undone once any of its fundamental postulates is disproved.

 :::
 ::: {.column width="30%"}